hy-rf/next-gcp-ecommerce/README.md

 ## Features

-### Product Filtering
+### Product filter/sort

-Interactive product filter.
+Interactive product filter and sort with bookmarkable result.

+### Cart

+Add product to cart and change quantity of cart items while user is logged in.

 ## Features in Dev/Test

+### Password login

+Login method which is available for public before app publish without verification of app through google oauth consent screen.

-### OAuth2.0
+### OAuth2.0 Link providers

-Google and Facebook login.
+Link other oauth login provider

-### Product sorting
+### Product search

-Sort by sales, price, time created ascending and descending.

 ## Getting Started